ARD92/crpd-topology-builder/Readme.md

 # CRPD Topology Builder

-This script allows one to build cRPD topologies using docker.
-The links created between containers would be a veth interface.
+cRPD is Juniper Networks containerized routing stack.
+It can run on top of Linux distros to program kernel routing tables.
+This project allows to bring up random cRPD topologies to help build networks and test cRPD related features.
+This script relies on docker APIs and the links created between containers would be a veth interface.

 The definition of the topology is an input from a yaml file and we can also pass initial configuration to all cRPD containers.
 The configuration is a file input with set commands present with each in a new line.